HotDB-Community/hotdb-documents/docs/en/latest/standard.md

 ###### Deployment of Listener

-Please refer to the Distributed Transactional Database HotDB Server - [Installation & Deployment] Function Manual for the deployment of Listener components.
+Please refer to the [Installation and Deployment](installation-and-deployment.md) document for the deployment of Listener components.

 ###### Use of Listener